-Satellite images and tracking maps of Category 1 Hurricane Howard 2022, August 3 - 11.
+Satellite images, weather maps and tracks of Category 1 Hurricane Howard 2022, August 3 - 11.
 Max wind speed 85mph.

 The last bit of deep convection near Howard's center faded around the time of this morning's (August 10) advisory, about 12 hours ago.
 Since the center is now moving over waters colder than 22°C, it's very unlikely that significant deep convection will reignite, and Howard has therefore degenerated into a post-tropical low.
 The low is still likely producing gale-force winds, which are estimated to be as high as 45 mph (40 knots) based on a gradual spin down of the circulation and the latest satellite estimates.
 Gales could continue for another 6-12 hours as the system weakens over cold water, and global models are in general agreement that the remnant low will dissipate in 2-3 days.